Nine Worlds; One Valkyries Trip To London’s Inclusive Fan Convention

-Was scheduled bright and early on a Saturday morning the night after the first big disco (alas Becky did not go dancing due to a very painful wisdom tooth spoiling things) and yet the room quickly filled up much to my delight.
-Despite not having the colorful presentation I spent hours on, due to not having my own laptop to plug into the screen, I was still able to explain, explore and introduce so many of my favourite authors and titles to a new audience.
-Some of the audience also proved to be fellow fans of many of them and a good number took photographs of my favourite title list to go away with to look at later and thanked me for the session, which was an awesome feeling.
-I was even complimented on my choice of t-shirt for the session – my own Valkyrie t-shirt from Redbubble.
+Norse Fantasy was scheduled bright and early on a Saturday morning and the room quickly filled up much to my delight.
+Despite not having the my presentation, I was still able to explain, explore and introduce so many of my favourite authors and titles to a new audience.
+Some of the audience also proved to be fellow fans and a good number took photographs of my favourite title list to refer back too and thanked me for the session.
+Which was an awesome feeling.
+I was complimented on my choice of t-shirt for the session – my own Valkyrie t-shirt from Redbubble.
 It says, “Valkyrie of Odin – Midgard Original – Since 793”.
 If you are interested in my presentation, I am planning on doing a written version of it for the Valkyries Blog so stay tuned!

-Last but not least was the fab mini Geek Market that was on all weekend and as it was also my birthday, I indulged myself in another t-shirt from Genki Gear, some D&D themed tea, tea strainer and mug, two new bookmarks, some funky acrylic necklaces featuring a book and a fox in a bin, some super cute little clay keyrings of Flynn Rider, Thor and Pizza and of course BOOKS!
-Each attendee got a surprise free book in their bag, but I got two based on libraries and books, The Invisible Library by Genevieve Cogman and Bookworm by Christopher Nuttall – expect a review on here once I have got around to enjoying them.
+Last but not least was the fab mini Geek Market that was on all weekend.
+I indulged myself in another t-shirt from Genki Gear, some D&D themed tea, tea strainer and mug, two new bookmarks, some acrylic necklaces, some super cute little clay keyrings and of course BOOKS!
+Each attendee got a surprise book in their bag.
+I got two based on libraries and books; The Invisible Library by Genevieve Cogman and Bookworm by Christopher Nuttall .
+You can expect a review on here once I have got around to enjoying them.

-Now the managing team have recently stepped down to consult with attendees and invite new members, as they are reviewing their constitution to try and make it more inclusive and representative of those who attend.
-Although from what I witnessed their inclusive and equality practices were out of this world compared to other cons I’ve been too.
-I do hope the new organizers can continue what has already been established and continue to make improvements where they feel it is needed.
-I for one enjoyed it all – despite my wisdom tooth being a very literal pain throughout – for I definitely would attend again.
+The Nine Worlds managing team have recently stepped down to consult with attendees and invite new members.
+They plan to review their constitution to try and make it more inclusive and representative of those who attend.
+Although, from what I witnessed their inclusive and equality practices were out of this world compared to other cons I’ve been too.
+I do hope the new organisers can continue what has already been established and continue to make any necessary improvements.
+I for one enjoyed it all and would attend again.

 Did you attend Nine Worlds?
 What did you think?
 What was your favourite presentation?